shivane26/Mental-Health-Risk-Web-Application/README.md

 We evaluated the models using multiple metrics to ensure the best results:

+- Accuracy,
+- Precision,
+- Recall and
-- Accuracy, Precision, Recall, and F1-Score
+- F1-Score

   Recall helped us determine the best model, i.e. Random Forest Classifier.